 Stop the FOD

 OTW Safety’s flags have been co-designed with the help of the Salt Lake City International Airport with the goal of reducing the cost associated with flags and FOD on the airfield.
 We are proud to present the more efficient and cost effective AR Flag by OTW Safety.
 The new AR Flag dowel is manufactured from heavy guage tube steel.
 An integrated spring pin button holds the flag in place to withstand jetblasts.
-The AR Flag also has interchangable flags to reduce the long term cost of using flags on your airfield.
+The AR Flag material is Made in the USA and is interchangeable, helping to reduce the long term cost of using flags on your airfield.

 100% FOD Free

-When the AR Flag is used with OTW Safety’s AR10x96 O V.2 and C01 Light you create the perfect environment to be 100% FOD Free.
+When the AR Flag is used with the AR10x96 and OTW Hazard Light you create the perfect environment to be 100% FOD Free.
 What does that mean?
 It’s safer for you and everyone working on the job site.

 What is FOD?